jbarreiros/style-dictionary-style-guide/README.md

 Out of the box, Style Dictionary does not provide a way to showcase your tokens.
 This makes sense because design systems are unique and diverse, and providing a one-size-fits-all solution is a large ask.

-This repo provides a couple of very minimal examples that have worked for me.
-My hope is that their minimalism makes them easy to extend, customize, and remix.
+This repo provides a couple of very minimal examples that, I hope, are not too complicated to extend, customize, and remix.

 _Note, I have zero experience with mobile, and unsure how representing android/ios apps would affect any of this._